Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Introduction

-Of particular importance for the present investigation, is the recent discovery of intrinsic ferromagnetism in Cr$_2$Ge$_2$Te$_6$ and CrI$_3$-based van der Waals structures, where magnetism was studied on monolayers using magneto-optical Kerr effect \cite{Huang2017,Gong2017}.
-Such investigations open avenues for the direct applications of this class of materials, for ultrathin magnetic sensors and spin filters of high efficiency \cite{Zhong2017,Seyler2018,Jiang2018,Klein2018,Wang2018,Huang2018}.
+Of particular importance is the recent discovery of intrinsic ferromagnetism in Cr$_2$Ge$_2$Te$_6$ and CrI$_3$-based van der Waals structures, where magnetism retains down to a monolayer limit as has been shown using magneto-optical Kerr effect \cite{Huang2017,Gong2017}.
+The observed phenomena have opened avenues for the direct applications of this class of materials, for ultrathin magnetic sensors and spin filters of high efficiency \cite{Zhong2017,Seyler2018,Jiang2018,Klein2018,Wang2018,Huang2018} and in turn motivated the present study.
 For a long time magnetism was not believed to be present in low dimensional magnetic structures, owing to the Mermin-Wagner theorem \cite{Mermin1966}, which in the isotropic Heisenberg model forbids the formation of collinear magnetic ordering in one- and two-dimensional systems, at any finite temperature.
-Nevertheless, in CrI$_3$ crystals magnetic ordering is observed experimentally, and is demonstrated to be stabilized by the large out-of-plane magnetic anisotropy that relaxes the Mermin-Wagner constraint.
+Nevertheless, as confirmed experimentally magnetic ordering in CrI$_3$ crystals occurs due to the large out-of-plane magnetic anisotropy that relaxes the Mermin-Wagner constraint.
 The magnetic anisotropy turns out to substantially suppress transverse spin fluctuations resulting in ferromagnetic ordering being clearly detectable at finite temperatures, even in monolayer systems.